CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Training Dataset Generation Algorithm

-Figure~\ref{fig:train_with_code} presents examples of CAD models alongside their corresponding CadQuery Python code from our synthetic dataset.
+\Cref{fig:train_with_code} presents examples of CAD models alongside their corresponding CadQuery Python code from our procedurally generated dataset.
+It is worth noting that the generated codes are fairly compact, this was designed to facilitate training.
 All code examples are directly executable using a standard Python interpreter with the CadQuery library.
 The codes follow a consistent three-part structure: (1) necessary library import, (2) definition of sketch planes, and (3) sketch-extrude operations combined through union.

+The training dataset generation procedure provides full control over the features included.
+In~\Cref{fig:boxplots}, it can be observed that the distribution of our CAD models is skewed towards models with larger face and edge count per model with interquartile ranges.
+As a result, our procedurally generated dataset provides a larger variety of models.